Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Unfortunately, light pollution affects many other birds negatively, in particular migrants travelling at night.
 Woodcocks, for example, are shy woodland waders that arrive in the UK in late autumn from northern Europe and Scandinavia.
 They are easily disorientated by urban lighting and sometimes crash into buildings.

 When winter is just around the corner, cold winds blow in a host of exciting avian visitors to our Wildlife Garden, most of which are on migration.

 A flock of redwings, comprising up to 30 birds, often overwinters in the garden.
 The first of these beautiful, orange-flanked thrushes fly in from northern Europe or Scandinavia in October or November.
-Pause a while and you may see them rummaging for invertebrates in the leaf litter or feasting on holly berries.
+They rummage for invertebrates in the leaf litter and feast on holly berries.

 A spell of bitterly cold weather and frozen ground will drive many birds to seek new feeding areas.
 It's at this time that different birds can turn up in our garden, such as a pair of mistle thrushes seen feasting on our juniper berries.

 In September 2018, the high-pitched song of one of Britain's smallest birds, the firecrest, was heard here.
 Some lucky visitors even saw it feed.
 Its equally tiny cousin, the goldcrest, regularly winters in the Museum's garden.